-Broiled Thai Beef and Pineapple Kabobs is an exciting and fresh change from usual dinners, but so easy to make.
-With just 20 minutes of prep time, enjoy broiled steak and pineapple with a garnish of fresh mint.
+Broiled Thai Beef and Pineapple Kabobs is an exciting and fresh change from the usual, but so easy to make — a sheet pan dinner!
+With just 20 minutes of prep time, enjoy marinated steak and pineapple with a garnish of fresh mint.
 Perfect for Gluten-free, Paleo, AIP, GAPS and VAD.

 This recipe uses beef sirloin steaks.
 Sirloin is an affordable steak that works great for stir-fries and kabobs.
 It cooks quickly, is tender and flavorful.